 What Type Of Electromagnetic Radiation Has The Highest Energy

-Dec 02, 2025 · 10 min read
+10 min read

 Main Subheading: Understanding the Electromagnetic Spectrum

 To understand why gamma rays possess the highest energy, we need to explore the electromagnetic spectrum.
 This spectrum encompasses all types of electromagnetic radiation, arranged by their frequency and wavelength.
 At one end of the spectrum, we find radio waves, which have long wavelengths and low frequencies.
-At the other end, we have gamma rays, with extremely short wavelengths and incredibly high frequencies.
+That's why at the other end, we have gamma rays, with extremely short wavelengths and incredibly high frequencies.
 Visible light, the portion of the spectrum our eyes can detect, occupies a small sliver in the middle.

 Comprehensive Overview: Delving Deeper into Electromagnetic Radiation